Research and development (R&D): industry sector overview

 - Talking to VIPs one day and being in a muddy field doing trials the next!

-Peter Lockhart is chief technology officer at Roke Manor Research Ltd. He has a degree in electronic and electrical engineering from the University of Surrey.
+Thanks to Peter Lockhart for his help with this article.
+Peter is chief technology officer at Roke Manor Research Ltd. He has a degree in electronic and electrical engineering from the University of Surrey.